6 Steps to Create New Year’s Resolutions for Your Small Business

 Continuing education - What areas of expertise do you want to improve?
 Opt for professional development that will have tangible outcomes for you and your business.

 Networking/sales - Do you attend events or do you prefer more casual networking, like handing out business cards around town, and delivering your well-crafted elevator pitch to local prospects?
-Consider attending conferences, or other formal outreach methods that align with your industry.
+Consider attending conferences or finding other ways to connect with professionals in your industry.

-Brand awareness - Do people know about your brand or is it time to amp up exposure?
+Brand awareness - Do people know about your brand, or is it time to amp up exposure?
 Does your business have a clear, consistent brand identity?
 If not, it’s time for a refresh, and Big Bad Marketing can help!
-Set up a free 30 minute chitty-chatty to get clear on your branding.
+Set up a free 15 minute chitty-chatty to get clear on your branding.

 Operations - Is there an area that needs to run more effectively?
 For example, if customers are slow to pay, it could be the result of an outdated payment system.
 Identify the bottlenecks in your workflow and brainstorm solutions.